ClusterM/fdskey/README.md

 TODO: fix my bad engrish

 How you can use it:
-* Run disk images for Famicom Disk System from SD card
+* Run disk images for a Famicom Disk System from SD card
-* Dump disks using real FDS drive without additional hardware/cables
+* Dump disks using a real FDS drive without additional hardware/cables
-* Write disks using real FDS drive without additional hardware/cables
+* Write disks using a real FDS drive without additional hardware/cables

 Requirements:
 * Famicom